cjmlgrto/fit3143-notes/notes/02-ipc.md

 To fix this problem, we would need to implement **idempotency**.
 We can do this by:

-- Adding a **sequence number or ID** with the request message
+* Adding a unique **sequence number or ID** with the message
-- Using a **reply cache** to store previous replies with their results (so the server need not process them again)
+* Using a **reply cache** to store previous requests and their results (so the server need not process them again)

-## Group Communication
+## Group Communication (and their issues)

-May involve communication that's either: *one to many*, *many to one*, or even *many to many*.

 ### One to Many

-- Group management
+* Group management
-- Group addressing
+* Group addressing
-- Buffered and unbuffered multicast
+* Buffered and unbuffered multicast
-- Send-to-all and *bulletin-board* semantics
+* Send-to-all and bulletin-board semantics
-- Flexible reliability in multicast communication
+* Flexible reliability in multicast communication
-- Atomic multicast
+* Atomic multicast

 ### Many to Many

-- The issues related to one-to-many and many-to-one communications also applies here
+* Issues related as above and many-to-one communications also apply here
-- In addition, ordered message delivery is an important issue.
-This is trivial in one-to-many or many-to-one communications
+* In addition, ordered message delivery is an important issue (trivial in one-to-many or many-to-one communications)
-- For example, two server processes are maintaining a single salary database.
-Two client processes send updates for a salary record.
-What happen if they reach in different order? (will sequencing of messages help in this case?)
+* For example, two server processes are maintaining a single salary database — two clients process and send updates for a salary record (what will happen if they reach in a different order?
+Will sequencing of messages help in this case?)

-## Ordered Delivery for Group Communication
+### Ordered Delivery for Group Communication

-### No Ordering
+#### No Ordering
-- Messages sent in almost a random order
+* Messages are sent in an almost random order

-### Absolute Ordering
+#### Absolute Ordering
-- The order in which messages are sent is the order in which messages are received
+* The order in which messages are sent is the order in which messages are received
-- Using global timestamp as message identifiers with sliding window protocol
+* Using global timestamp as message identifiers with sliding window protocol

-### Consistent Ordering
+#### Consistent Ordering
-- All messages are delivered to all receivers in the same order.
-However, this order may be different from the order in which messages were sent
+* All messages are delivered to receivers in the same order
+* However, this order may be different in which messages were sent

-### Causal Ordering
+#### Causal Ordering
-- If the event of sending one message is causally related to the event of sending another message, the two messages are delivered to all receivers in correct order
+* If the event of sending one message is causally related to the event of sending another message, the two messages are delivered to all receivers in correct order
-- Two message sending events are said to be causally related if they are corelated by the happened-before relation
+* Two message sending events are said to be causally related if they are co-related by the happened-before relation